-Corneal Flap: A thin slice of tissue on the surface of the cornea made at the beginning of a LASIK procedure.
+Corneal Flap: A thin slice of tissue on the surface of the cornea made with a microkeratome at the beginning of a LASIK procedure.
 This flap is folded back before the laser shapes the inner layer of the cornea.

-Corneal Transplant: Removal and replacement of cornea.
+Corneal Transplant: Removal and replacement of the cornea.